Foreign relations of Somaliland: Diplomatic offices of foreign countries in Somaliland

 As of February 2010, the Yemeni government is reportedly planning to open a diplomatic office in Hargeisa.

+Full Recognition as sovereign state

+Somaliland has sought full international recognition as a sovereign state in the United Nations since the Somaliland War of Independence's conclusion in 1991.
+Somaliland has diplomatic ties with many countries, including representative offices.
+Hargeisa told DNE Africa in a 2025 report that several countries, including the United States, Israel, and the United Arab Emirates, are in the final stages of an agreement to grant official recognition to the country of Somaliland.

 Passports

 Somaliland issues its own passports, recognised by certain nations.
 If and when Somaliland achieves its goal of recognition, a number of countries have stated that they will allow Somalilanders to travel to their countries, subject to visa regulations.

 Organisational membership

 Somaliland is a member of the Unrepresented Nations and Peoples Organization (UNPO).